AutoGIS-2020/final-assignment-onniporh/feedback.md

 ### Comments:

 Well done automating the whole workflow all the way from fetching the data to visualizing the results.
 The analysis presented in the notebook is quite short and straightforward.
-Borderline too simple, but eventually you have just managed to hide the complexity in the functions you have implemented which is good :)
+Borderline too simple, but eventually you have just managed to hide the complexity in the functions you have implemented which is good :) Here are some more detailed comments from Vuokko & Emil:

 - Documentation:
     - In general you have commented nicely and it is easy to follow what's going on.